Safe and sound advice

 Take the credit

 Load credit online and use a Smartcard when travelling.
-By skipping the queues and reducing contact on entry you are making a difference (and saving yourself time!)
+By skipping the queues and reducing contact on entry you are making a difference (and saving yourself time and money!)

 Keeping on track